Neuronal Spike Trains as Functional-Analytic Distributions: Representation, Analysis, and Significance: Introduction

-The primary contribution of the present work is not the introduction of new neurophysiological mechanisms or descriptions, but a first-principles reconstruction of these concepts within a unified framework grounded in functional analysis and distribution theory \cite{botelho2025, brayman2024, aksoy2024, muscat2024, clason2020}.
 By making the underlying mathematical structure explicit, the paper clarifies the sense in which spike trains are treated as distributions: mathematical objects defined not as functions or by their height at a single point, but by their interactions as unique events with smooth test functions that act as 'probes'.
-This framework provides a rigorous basis for treating spikes as mathematical objects that isolate timing and weight as the primary variables driving neural dynamics while maintaining consistency with neurophysiologically meaningful dynamical systems.

-The intent is to provide a self-contained, technically precise reference that bridges what is often a communication barrier between the physiological and mathematical perspectives.
+This framework provides a rigorous basis for treating spikes as mathematical objects that isolate timing and weight as the primary variables driving neural dynamics, while maintaining consistency with neurophysiologically meaningful dynamical systems.
+The intent is to provide a self-contained, technically rigorous reference that bridges what is often a communication barrier between the physiological and mathematical perspectives.
 It offers readers a rigorous foundation for engaging with and extending the extensive literature on spike-based neural dynamics.

-\section{The Representational Objective}
+\section{The Representational objective}

 Assume neuron $i$ produces a sequence of spike times given by